 Why was the KGB so successful?
 The open society of the United States facilitated the operations and contacts of the KGB.
 The naive and provincial mindset of many Americans, including members of the elite, permitted KGB operatives like George de Mohrenschildt to practice their craft with impunity.
 The KGB’s skills, imagination, cunning, and ruthlessness also contributed to its success.

-The federal government’s refusal to consider that the murders were the result of conspiracies not only gave the KGB more and more leeway; it also alienated many Americans from government and media.
+The federal government’s refusal to consider that the murders were the result of conspiracies not only gave the KGB more and more leeway; it also alienated many Americans from the government and media.
 In particular, CIA’s policy of not commenting, even when it knew that the KGB was the perpetrator and when CIA itself was blamed, made the alienation even worse.

 These Cold War era murders form a dismal chapter in American history.
 We cannot change what happened.
 But now we can at least come to understand these tragic events; stop blaming innocent people, organizations, and American culture; draw some Lessons Learned; and gain at last a sense of closure.